 But before I explain what I mean, I feel I need to interject a caveat here – I have great ambivalence about talking about guilt in this way – I think guilt should be reserved for serious situations – those where you have done something unjust and feeling bad is legitimate – but I also understand guilt is very sneaky, so it’s really easy to succumb to feeling guilty in situations that aren’t worthy of it.
 OK, I’m stepping off my soapbox and getting on with explaining how we can turn guilt to our advantage.

 Contemplate this: What if someone had something you needed.
 They could easily give it or sell it to you, but they choose not to.
 They never use it themselves, they don’t need it and they don’t love it.
-They just hold it, never giving anyone else an opportunity to enjoy it.
+They just hold onto it, never giving anyone else an opportunity to enjoy it.
 What would you think of a person like this?
 Personally, I would think they were very poor stewards of their possessions.

 If you are unsure this can work for you, try it, there’s nothing to lose – except loads of clutter!